-- Day care for school-aged children and/or childcare programs located in schools. - LEAs and schools that offer day care services for children at schools must be in compliance with the DPH protocol for Programs Providing Day Care for School-Aged Children or the Guidance for ECE Providers.
-Programs that wish to provide day care for school aged children at schools should communicate with their Community Care Licensing Regional Office to inquire regarding the availability of emergency childcare waivers for licensed childcare facilities and license-exempt providers due to COVID-19.
-For additional information see PIN 20-22-CCP. - Schools that provide childcare programs for school-aged children on their campus must file the notification for Child Care Services for School-aged Children on K-12 School sites with LAC DPH. - Specialized services for defined subgroups of children who need in person services and supports. - LEAs and schools are not required to provide specialized, in-person services, but those that do so may serve students with IEPs, students who are English Language learners, and students with needs that cannot be met through a virtual instruction platform.
-These students may be served as needed, provided that the overall number of students present on-site does not exceed 25% of total student body at any one time.
-Schools that have reopened for one or more of the grades served, but not for all grades served by the school, may also deliver these special services to a limited number of students in the grades not yet opened for full in person instruction.
-In that situation, the school may bring up to 25% of student enrollment in the grades not currently open on to campus at any one time for specialized support and services for high need students in those grades, as long as the school can adhere to distancing, infection control, and cohorting requirements. - Specialized services may include but are not limited to occupational therapy services, speech and language services, other medical services, behavioral services, educational support services as part of a targeted intervention strategy, or assessments, such as those related to English Learner status, Individualized Education Plans, and other required assessments. - No child may be part of more than one cohort.
+- Day care for school-aged children and/or child care programs located in schools. - LEAs and schools that offer day care services for children at schools must be in compliance with the DPH protocol for Programs Providing Day Care for School-Aged Children or the Guidance for ECE Providers.
+Programs that wish to provide day care for school aged children at schools should communicate with their Community Care Licensing Regional Office to inquire regarding the availability of waivers for licensed child care facilities and license-exempt providers due to COVID-19.
+For additional information see PIN 20-22-CCP. - Schools that provide child care programs for school-aged children on their campus must file the notification for Child Care Services for School-aged Children on K-12 School sites with LAC DPH. - Specialized services for defined subgroups of children who need in person services and supports. - LEAs and schools are not required to provide specialized, in-person services, but those that do so may serve students with IEPs, students who are English Language learners, and students with needs that cannot be met through a virtual instruction platform.
+These students may be served as needed, provided that the overall number of students present on -site does not exceed 25% of total student body at any one time.
+An exception to this 25% rule is schools that have received a waiver to return students in grades TK 2 for in person instruction.
+Schools that have received a waiver are permitted to bring all students in grades TK 2 back to campus including high need students in those grades.
+In that situation, the school may also bring up to 25% of total student enrollment in grades 3 and above at any one time for specialized support and services for high need students in those grades, as long as the school can adhere to distancing, infection control, and cohorting requirements. - Specialized services may include but are not limited to occupational therapy services, speech and language services, other medical services, behavioral services, educational support services as part of a targeted intervention strategy, or assessments, such as those related to English Learner status, Individualized Education Plans, and other required assessments. - No child may be part of more than one cohort.
 Students who are part of a cohort may leave the cohort for receipt of additional services.
-Any additional services, however, must be provided either one-on-one by the appropriate specialist in a secure space that is apart from all other people, or the specialist may pull out a subset of the larger cohort and provide services to that subset together, returning that subset back to their larger cohort before providing services to a student or students from a different cohort.
-Note that this requirement is specific to the situation where limited numbers of students are being provided specialized services for defined subgroups with high need.
-When a grade has fully opened for in person instruction, this restriction is adjusted

-(see below).
-Schools must agree to cooperate with DPH with regard to screening, monitoring and documentation that will be required to permit careful scrutiny of health outcomes associated with this initial period of expansion.
+Any additional services, however, must be provided oneon-one by the appropriate specialist in a secure space that is apart from all other people. - $\circ$ Schools must agree to cooperate with DPH with regard to screening, monitoring and documentation that will be required to permit careful scrutiny of health outcomes associated with this initial period of expansion.